SebastianFia/PARCO-Computing-2026--244231-/readme.md

 ### The Manual Way
-We can also run the experiments wihout using the python script, by following these instruction (first make sure to have followed the [**Experiments Setup**](#experiments-setup)):
+We can also run the experiments wihout using the python script, by following these instructions (first make sure to have followed the [**Experiments Setup**](#experiments-setup)):

 1. Set **default env variables** by running: